 Question 1: Do I Have the Right Qualities?

 Many business owners have several qualities in common: a drive to succeed, excellent communication skills, and superior organization.
 Do you possess any of these qualities?
-Starting your own roofing business is a huge endeavour and it will certainly come with its fair share of challenges.
+Starting your own roofing business is a huge endeavor and it will certainly come with its fair share of challenges.
 Make sure that this is something you really want and are willing to work for.